 Report on Other Legal and Regulatory Requirements

-18) Further to our comments in Annexure A as required by Section 143(3) of the Act wereport that:
+18) Further to our comments in Annexure A as required by section 143(3) of the Actbased on our audit we report to the extent applicable that:

-(a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit of theaccompanying Standalone Financial Statements;
+a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit of theaccompanying Standalone Financial Statements;

-e) on the basis of the written representations received from the directors and taken onrecord by the Board of Directors none of the directors is disqualified as on March 312019 from being appointed as a director in terms of Section 164(2) of the Act;
+e) on the basis of the written representations received from the directors and taken onrecord by the Board of Directors none of the directors is disqualified as on 31 March2020 from being appointed as a director in terms of section 164(2) of the Act;

-(i) the Company as detailed in Note 51 to the standalone financial statements hasdisclosed the impact of pending litigations on its financial position as at 31 March 2020;
+i) the Company as detailed in note 50 to the Standalone Financial Statements hasdisclosed the impact of pending litigations on its financial position as at 31 March 2020;

-(ii) t he Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses as at March 31 2019;
+ii) the Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses as at 31 March 2020;

-(iii) there were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company during the year ended March 31 2019; and
+iii) there were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company during the year ended 31 March 2020; and

 For Walker Chandiok & Co LLP